 What time is best to visit the YSL gardens?

-Generally, it is better to arrive earlier rather than later to the Majorelle Garden.
-The queue definitely build up as the day goes on.
+Generally, I’d recommend arriving earlier rather than later to the Majorelle Garden.
+The queue definitely builds up as the day goes on.

-The history of the YSL Gardens: Forty Years of Passion
+The history of the Le Jardin Majorelle: Forty Years of Passion

 Where to take photos in the YSL Gardens

 If taking photos in the YSL Gardens is an important factor to your day, no fear!
 No words do justice to the beauty of these gardens, and there are plenty of beautiful photo spots around.

 Here’s some of my favourite snaps that best to portray the allure of the garden through imagery!

 Marrakech has a huge wealth of accommodation across the city.
 From traditional riads to modern hotels, you will definitely find something to match your budget.
 Here’s my pick of the best budget, mid-range and luxury hotels in Marrakech to choose from.